cerbos/cerbos-sdk-javascript/docs/embedded.options.md

 </td><td>

-_(Optional)_ Function to verify and decode JWTs passed as auxiliary data, returning the JWT payload.
+_(Optional)_ A function to verify and decode JWTs passed as auxiliary data, returning the JWT payload.

 </td></tr>